bird-house/flyingpigeon/docs/source/descriptions/index.rst

 *********

 Flyingpigeon provides processes for climate model data analysis, climate impact studies and investigations of extremes.
-A combination of processes will be called 'workflow'.
+A combination of processes will be called a 'workflow'.

 .. toctree::
    :maxdepth: 1